Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 -

 * Repository pattern allows sharding of database
-* You can store one piece of data in a seperate database to facilitate distribution
+* You can store one piece of data in a separate database to facilitate distribution